bdoms/gae_blog/readme.txt

     git submodule init
     git submodule update

-And then just add this to your app.yaml 'handlers' section (note that the admin URL must come first in order to be secure):

-    - url: /blog/admin.*
-      script: gae_blog/blog.py
-      login: admin
-    - url: /blog.*
-      script: gae_blog/blog.py

-Now going to /blog on your app will be handled by gae_blog.
+Finally, you need to merge the handlers from the example GAE Blog app.yaml into your project's top level app.yaml.
+After doing that, starting the development server and going to /blog will be handled by gae_blog.

 Go to /blog/admin to configure your blog, post to it, and moderate comments.